 - English style is cut between the rib bones, so each bone has a thick meat on top.
-This recipe uses the English style and it’s also the cut that’s used for boneless short ribs.
-Due to the thickness of these ribs, they are typically cooked by a slow and low method.
+This recipe uses the English style and it's also the cut that's used for boneless short ribs.
+Due to their thickness, they are typically cooked by a slow and low method, like this recipe.

 Use grass fed beef for the best flavor

 Cooking with farm-to-table ingredients and buying from farms who honesty care about their animals, the land, and providing healthy food for the community is so rewarding.

 Easiest slow cooked beef rib recipe with minimum preparation.
 Here's how to do it: